 Where ever possible, IPM seeks to prevent infestations rather than treat them.
 Proper prevention requires determining how pests might get into your building and into collections areas and, once they are in, what might allow them to continue to live and breed there.
-The seven sections below detail the various approaches to preventing infestations.
+The sections below detail the various approaches to preventing infestations.

 - Building Envelope